JanKaczmarski/cka-prep/practice-tasks.md

-:point_right: Q. Create a yaml file called nginx-deploy.yaml for a deployment of three replicas of nginx, listening on the container's port 80.
+❗ Q. Create a yaml file called nginx-deploy.yaml for a deployment of three replicas of nginx, listening on the container's port 80.
 They should have the labels role=webserver and app=nginx.
 The deployment should be named nginx-deploy.
 Expose the deployment with a load balancer and use a curl statement on the IP address of the load balancer to export the output to a file titled output.txt.